-How did Las Vegas change from when you’re book starts in 1930 to where it ends in 1955?
+How did Las Vegas change from when your book starts in 1930 to where it ends in 1955?

 Basically, in 1930, Highway 91, which is now Las Vegas Boulevard was a two-lane blacktop highway.
 It was the main, then as now, way to get from Southern California to Las Vegas.
 Not a lot was out along Highway 91, two nightclubs with restaurants.
 The Pair a Dice Club and the Red Rooster and that was about it.